punicasuite/solo-chain/README.md

 - [Contributing](#contributing)

 ## Solo Chain Overview
-A self contained one click private network for the Ontology blockchain.
-This desktop application makes it easy for developers to quickly setup and manage their own private instance of the Ontology blockchain for rapid development.
-There are no dependencies to install, source code to compile, or even Docker to setup.
-Solo chain is packaged with Electron, and provides users with an intuitive GUI interface to setup and mange all aspects of their private Ontology blockchain instance.
+Solo Chain is a desktop application for developers to quickly setup and manage their own private instance of the Ontology blockchain for rapid development.
+With Solo Chain, there are no dependencies to install, source code to compile, or Docker image to setup.
+It is packaged with [Electron](http://electronjs.org) and provides users with an intuitive GUI interface to setup and manage all aspects of their private Ontology blockchain instance.

-The Solo chain application allows you to:
+The Solo Chain application allows you to:
-- Start, Stop, and Restart your private instance on the fly.
+- Start, Stop, and Restart your private instance.
-- Provides all available RPC, REST, and Websocket server interfaces exactly as is present with the Ontology main net and test net
+- Provides all of the available RPC, REST, and WebSocket server interfaces present with the Ontology MainNet and TestNet
-- Facilitates account to account asset transfers and claims, for quick test environment setup
+- Facilitates account to account asset transfers and claims
-- Extremely detailed block, transaction, and event monitoring for direct and convenient debugging
+- Extremely detailed block, transaction, and event monitoring for debugging
-- Full listings for deployed smart contracts
+- List of deployed smart contracts
 - Verbose network activity logging
-- Customizable network configurations
+- Customizable network configurations, such as the ability to adjust the gas price

 ## Installation
 - [Download the latest release](https://github.com/punicasuite/solo-chain/releases) version of the Solo chain application for your appropriate development environment (Windows, Mac)